The Best Types of Salt to Use

 Kosher salt is a coarse grain salt made from land salt mines but is less processed than table salt.
 Contrary to popular belief, not all kosher salt is actually certified kosher, rather it is named after the koshering process when larger grained versions of salt were used to remove the blood from meat.
 Although most kosher salt does not contain added iodine or anti-caking agents, some brands may so it is best to read the ingredients to be sure.
 Given it is slightly less expensive than some sea salts, kosher salt is a great option for everyday cooking.

 Regular table salt, also known as iodized salt, is the salt that you find in processed foods and on most restaurant tables.
 Iodized salt came to light in the 1920s when iodine deficiency was a common health problem, however, these days you can get sufficient amounts of iodine from natural sources as long as you are eating a diverse diet of whole foods.
 Table salt is heat processed and stripped of its natural trace minerals, and commonly contains anti-caking agents to help prevent clumping and sugar or dextrose to help stabilize the iodine.
 Although neither is overly harmful, there is no value in adding them to your food when you can add natural salt by itself, so avoiding table salt as much as possible is recommended.

 The Bottom Line

 Salt does not deserve the bad reputation it has received, and adding natural salt to whole foods can help to make dishes more palatable while supporting health at the same time.
-There is no need to avoid salt entirely, unless otherwise specified by a health practicioner, rather, it is best to avoid table salt and processed foods that contain refined salt.
+There is no need to avoid salt entirely unless otherwise specified by a health practitioner, rather, it is best to avoid table salt and processed foods that contain refined salt.
 As with all food, when opting for salt be sure to read the ingredients and choose options that contain 100% salt and nothing else.